BotYue/ELE-231-LTSpice-26Fa-SU/Chapter 2 Homework/Problem1_Ladder.md

 3. Include a detailed derivation and calculation of Equivalent Resistance $R_{eq}$ based on series-parallel reduction, like what you show in recitation worksheet.

-   *(You may write the calculation by hand, take a clear photo, and insert the photo into the same document.)*
+   *(You may write the calculation by hand, take a clear photo, and insert the photo into the same document that you work on.)*